-Castle Mountain is Alberta’s second largest ski area in acreage, with over 3,592 acres of skiing (4 hours north Lake Louise in Banff Canada has over 4,000).
+Castle Mountain Resort is Alberta’s second largest ski area in acreage, with over 3,592 acres of skiing (4 hours south of Lake Louise in Banff Canada which has over 4,000).

 On a powder day, Castle’s gated South Side Chutes offer over a dozen officially named steep runs (on the trail map but “off-piste”) down to the Cinch Traverse that returns you to the base.
 You can ski all kinds of routes through the sparse wind-weathered pine and aspen glades along Huckleberry Ridge and Drifter inside the gates.